 - 9.1.
-This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy, and therefore no impact assessment is required. - 9.2.
-Consultation with members of the public has been undertaken as described at 4.2 in this report.
+This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required. - 9.2.
+Consultation took place with Resources via the Corporate Improvement Advisory Board (CIAB) on the proposal to update the Council's performance material.

-Paul Manning

-Executive Director (Finance and Corporate Resources)
+Paul Manning Executive Director (Finance and Corporate Resources)

-28 August 2018
+23 August 2018